wesbos/javascript-modules/javascript-modules.md

 ### Importing Pieces or Cherry Picking

-One of my favorite things about ES6 modules is that many libraries allow you to cherry-pick just the pieces you want.
-Lodash is a fantastic utility library filled with dozens of helpful JavaScript methods.
+One of my favorite things about ES6 modules is that many libraries allow you to cherry-pick just the pieces you want. lodash is a fantastic utility library filled with dozens of helpful JavaScript methods.

 We can load the entire library into the `_` variable since lodash exports the entire library as a **default export**: